Manigit22/mani/README.md

 ##RETURN VALUE
 	On success it will return 0, On failure it will return -1.

+##USAGE
+run make command
+	$make <filename>
+	./<filename>
+	fail: default behaviour of signal will be excuted
+	success: default behaviour of signal will be changed

 11.#Swap the content of two files